edoardopalli/Edoardo-Palli/README.md

 ## Hi there!
-I'm a Machine Learning Engineering.
+I'm a Machine Learning Engineer.
 I'm working at Lokky, an insurance company based in Milan.
 I have a Master of Sciensce in Mathematical Engineering - Statistical Learning, from Politecnico di Milano.

 I am passionate about Statistics and Machine Learning.
 I love sports, in particular football, and I would love to work in the field applying my statistical knowledges.
-I am familiar with Python, PyTorch, R, C++, and Matlab.
+I am familiar with Python, R, C++, and Matlab.

 Here is some of the research I enjoy doing: